 The Student Union comprises of 16 students (the Union Executive) who all have particular jobs to do, such as Secretary, President, Welfare Officer, Communications Officer, Charity Officer and Entertainment Officer.
 We are responsible for ensuring that your voice is heard.
-If you wish to contact us about anything at all you will find us in the Student Union office in the Refectory, or find us on any of our many social medias such as Facebook and Twitter.
+If you wish to contact us about anything at all you will find us at the Student Union desk in Student Services, or find us on Facebook or Twitter.
 SO WHAT DOES THE STUDENT UNION DO?

 Most obvious to the majority of students are the social events we organise.
-Freshers' Week comes first in September followed by Battle of the Bands in February as well as other events such as the Christmas Talent show, Christmas Quiz, Democracy Week and Leavers' Event, to name just a few.
+Freshers' Week comes first in September followed by events such as the BHASVIC's Got Talent Christmas show, Halloween Film screening, Democracy Week, Genderation Conference, Multi-Cultural Day and Leavers' Event, to name just a few.

 We also speak to students on important issues - and act on them as well via the Student Council.
 For example, we have asked for changes to be made to the Teacher Cover policy, fed into discussions on how to improve the Learner Voice process, and represented students on a range of committees from the BHASVIC Inclusivity Group (BIG), Safeguarding Team and at Governors' meetings.
 We also raise a lot of money for your chosen charities throughout the year.
 IS THE UNION THE ONLY VOICE FOR STUDENTS?
-No. There is also a Cross-College Council, with a representative from each Tutor Group to take concerns direct from you to the Union Executive in a half-termly meeting.
+No. There is also a Cross-College Council, with representatives from each Tutor Group to take concerns direct from you to the Union Executive in a half-termly meeting.
 Each curriculum class also elects a representative who will meet with other students from their course and a teacher to talk about how things are going and what improvements can be made.
 HOW DO I GET ON TO THE UNION?

-Stand in the election in March, run a poster campaign, speak at meetings, and get yourself voted on!
+Stand in the elections, run a poster campaign, speak at meetings, and get yourself voted on!